 The name Peace Oak Association comes from a huge Oak tree which was planted in 1919 to celebrate the first anniversary of the armistice.
 In 2019 we celebrated the centenary of the Oak and hope that others will see future centenaries.

 We have links with Farmability, a charity working with young adults with learning difficulties based in Wytham and they bring their co-farmers to share our space, working alongside volunteers.
 Eynsham Scouts helped to build our compost loo and the Eynsham Guides and Brownies use our site regularly.
-We have also teamed up with Nature Recovery on a number of projects and will continue to encourage the biodiversity of the site.
+We have also teamed up with Eynsham's Nature Recovery Network! on a number of projects and will continue to encourage the biodiversity of the site.
 Our members join regular working parties, and are learning the skills of grafting, pruning and tree care.